Vehrik/FarOut/Characters/3-Traits.md

     details:

             1. The location of the Trait.
-You may designate the Trait as being anchored to or embedded in either your Torso, Head, or one of your Limbs.
+You may designate the Trait as being anchored to, projected from or embedded in either your Torso, Head, or one of your Limbs.

                Multiple Traits may be anchored to/embedded in the same portion of your body.
 Traits may become less effective or even unuseable if the body part the Trait is associated with becomes Injured.

+               If the limb you place the Trait on also houses a Hand (by default this is your arms), the Trait will consume the Hand unless you expend 1 additional Splice Point in order to conserve the Hand.
+               If a Trait's Form allows for it and the Hand is conserved, you may potentially combine the properties of your Trait and a Weapon held in the augmented Hand.

-You may optionally designate the Trait as a Crux, giving your 3 additional Splice Points points to use on the Crux, but if the Crux is damaged, it could Fail Catastrophically.
+               You may optionally designate the Trait as a Crux, giving you 3 additional Splice Points points to use on the Crux, but if the Crux is damaged, it could Fail Catastrophically.

             2. The material the Trait is made of.
 A Trait may be comprised of either Metal, Biomass or Energy or some combination thereof.
 It